Households - statistics on disposable income, saving and investment

 Household investment mainly consists of the purchase and renovation of dwellings; expenditure on consumer durables (such as passenger cars) is not considered part of this component (and is included in final consumption) nor are financial investments.
 Note also that the investment statistics that are presented in this section also include investments made by unincorporated enterprises (principally sole proprietors).
 The household investment rate is defined as gross fixed capital formation (mainly dwellings) divided by gross disposable income, with the latter being adjusted for changes in net equity of households in pension fund reserves.
 Among other uses, this indicator provides a means of analysing the crash experienced in housing markets – linked to the subprime mortgage and credit crisis – during the global financial and economic crisis.

-Household investment rates were at least 10.0 % in Germany, Luxembourg (2018 data), the Netherlands, Finland and Cyprus in 2019
+Household investment rates were at least 10.0 % in Germany, Luxembourg, the Netherlands, Finland and Cyprus in 2020

-A comparison of changes for the household investment rate between the two periods covered in Figure 11 reveals that — with only a few exceptions among the EU Member States — between 2014 and 2019 investment rates were either rising or falling at a slower pace than had been the case between 2009 and 2014.
-Lithuania and Germany were the only EU Member States to record a smaller increase between 2014 and 2019 than between 2009 and 2014.
-Luxembourg and Romania recorded increases between 2009 and 2014 but decreases between 2014 and 2019 (2014 and 2018 for Luxembourg).
-Poland was one of only two Member States to record a fall in both periods, and the only one where the fall was larger in the more recent period.
+A comparison of changes for the household investment rate between the two periods covered in Figure 11 reveals that – with a few exceptions among the EU Member States – between 2015 and 2020 investment rates were rising at a faster pace (or falling at a slower pace) than had been the case between 2010 and 2015.
+The exceptions were the following:

 Source data for tables and graphs

 The compilation of sector accounts follows the European system of accounts (ESA 2010).
-It provides the basis for all of the data for the EU Member States, EFTA countries, enlargement countries and the United Kingdom, as collected by the European Central Bank (ECB) and Eurostat.
+It provides the basis for all of the data for the EU Member States, EFTA countries and enlargement countries, as collected by the European Central Bank (ECB) and Eurostat.
 Together they publish integrated non-financial and financial accounts, including financial balance sheets, for the euro area; Eurostat also publishes the non-financial accounts of the EU.

 The non-financial accounts